Summer on the beach. Something is always burning.

 The smoke rises every weekend from beach fires, camp fires, backyard fire-pit gatherings.
 The first week of July we add fireworks.
 And all season long there’s barbecuing.

-I love to cook on the barbecue, but each year as I face another couple of months of adding extra carbon to the atmosphere I wonder about our barbecuing habits.
-Never having sunk the money into one of those monster gas grills that have been all the rage for the past few years we still use charcoal briquets.
+I love to cook on the barbecue.
+But each year, as I face another couple of months of adding extra carbon to the atmosphere, I wonder about our barbecuing habits.
+So, never wanting to sink money into one of those monster gas grills that have been all the rage for the past few years, I still use charcoal briquettes.

-There was a time when the environmental gurus were saying that using natural gas or propane was less destructive than charcoal.
+There was a time when the environmental gurus said that using natural gas or propane was less environmentally destructive than charcoal.
 I felt guilty then.
-But with the price of various gasses over the moon, and with the destruction wrought by drilling for gas and oil, and with talk of peak this and that I’m glad to still have my trusty old charcoal burner.
+But now, with the price of various gasses over the moon, and with the destruction wrought by drilling for gas and oil, and with talk of peak this and peak that, I’m glad to still have my trusty old charcoal burner.

-Of course the problem with this is the same as any other non-point source pollution – the cumulative effect of all of us doing it a few times.
+Of course, the problem with grilling is the same as any other non-point source pollution – the cumulative effect of all of us doing it.

-Justification time: We used to burn a lot of things in this rural, island community.
-Times have changed and I’ve given up a lot of burning behaviors.
+We used to burn a lot of things in this rural, island community.
+Times have changed and my neighbors and I have given up a lot of burning behaviors.

 - burning paper trash

 - burning yard waste